syncfusion-content/asp.netmvc-docs/aspnetmvc/ListBox/Getting-Started.md

 ### Enable Drag and Drop

-You can drag an item from a ListBox and drop it in droppable element.To drag and drop a list item across controls or within a control, you have to set the AllowDrag and AllowDrop property as “True”.
+You can drag an item from a ListBox and drop it in droppable element.To drag and drop a list item across controls or within a control, you have to set the AllowDrag and AllowDrop property as “true”.

 Please refer the below code snippet: